 Processing Your Bill

 A Monument Health caregiver may contact you prior to hospital admission to review your current insurance coverage, the projected cost of the services and the expected amount for which you will be personally responsible.
-To request this service, please call 605-755-7500.

 When appropriate, you may be asked to pay for delivery of services prior to or while you are in the hospital.
 This includes deductibles and/or co-pay amounts.